Social Media Ideas for July 2023

 Health & Wellbeing Post Ideas for July

-Health & Information Week 2022 will be 4th – 10th and is a national, multi-sector campaign promoting high-quality information for patients and the public.
-The right information can have a huge impact on people’s lives, have a look at the ways you can get involved.
-The annual awareness campaign for Samaritans is back this month – Samaritans Awareness Day on the 24/ 7 is promoting that they are available 24/ 7 but is also encouraging people to become better listeners.
+Health & Information Week 2023 will run from the 3rd – 9th and is a national, multi-sector campaign promoting high-quality information for patients and the public.
+High-quality health information can have a huge impact on people’s ability to stay healthy and manage illnesses effectively, giving them a better quality of life.
+Each day of the week has a different theme the first being Health Literacy.
+The annual awareness campaign for Samaritans is back this month – Samaritans Awareness Day on the 24th July is promoting that they are available 24/7.
+On this date and throughout July, they will be running their awareness-raising campaign Talk to Us, to remind people that they are here for anyone who needs someone to listen.

 Sporting & Cultural Events in July